 You also have to be careful to load your purse so that nothing interferes with the acquisition and drawing of your handgun; this is why purpose-made gun purses, with their dedicated handgun pockets, are a good idea.
 Keeping the handgun pouch clean and free of debris is also another mandatory concern.
 Handguns carried this way tend to collect a great deal of dust and lint (and other mysterious, feminine substances), so may need more frequent cleaning.
 This is generally a more serious issue for revolvers than semi automatic pistols.

 Any handgun that is not directly carried on the body presents special safety concerns.
 This is illustrated by the tragic 2014 death of Veronica Rutledge, who was carrying a handgun in a purpose-made carry purse with a zippered compartment for the handgun.
-She left the purse unattended in a shopping cart, the gun zipped in the gun compartment, for just a few seconds, which was sufficient time for her two-year old son to retrieve the handgun and shoot her in the head.
+She left the purse unattended in a shopping cart, the gun zipped in the gun compartment, for just a few seconds, which was sufficient time for her two-year old son to retrieve the handgun and shoot her in the head, killing her instantly.

 OTHER HOLSTERS: There are a variety of other specialty holsters for a wide variety of weapons.
 Among them are ankle holsters, which work best only for small and light weapons, and of course, require the wearing of appropriately loose fitting and long pants.
-Other types include holsters attached to/integrated into wraps that allow them to essentially disappear against the body, holsters that position a handgun essentially in the front of the body below the waistline (these tend to make me a little nervous as parts to which I am attached—physically and emotionally–reside there), bra holsters, which position the handgun between the breasts, and which obviously work only for very small handguns, various vests, coats and similar articles of clothing with built-in holsters, and a variety of other clever types for special purposes.
+Other types include holsters attached to/integrated into elastic and/or Spandex wraps that allow them to essentially disappear against the body (header photo), holsters that position a handgun essentially in the front of the body below the waistline (these tend to make me a little nervous as parts to which I am attached—physically and emotionally–reside there), bra holsters, which position the handgun between the breasts, and which obviously work only for very small handguns, various vests, coats and similar articles of clothing with built-in holsters, and a variety of other clever types for special purposes.

 PUBLIC RESTROOM ISSUES: Those that carry concealed weapons have another concern not shared by their unarmed friends: public restrooms.
 Whichever kind of holster you carry, you must develop consistent habits to deal with the possibility you will misplace or lose your handgun.
 This is a real problem in bathrooms.
 Many years ago, one of my fellow officers left his Walther PPK in its holster on the tank of a toilet in a lawyer’s office bathroom.
 When he realized his mistake and returned only a half hour later, it was gone.
 It was never recovered.

 In addition, when engaged in a bathroom, you’re not in a great position to defend yourself.
 Criminals know this too.
-Always have your handgun in an easily accessible position, and if necessary, worry about cleaning up later.
+Again, always have your handgun in an easily accessible position, and if necessary, worry about cleaning up later.
 I know: Eeeeuuuww!
 Your mindset and willingness to immediately do what is necessary to end an attack at any time or place will determine your survival.
 The rest is easily handled with soap and water.

 FINAL THOUGHTS: Be cautious about buying holsters in the same shop where you purchased your handgun.
 Unless you’re certain their offerings are of the brand and type you want, you will probably end up with whatever the dealer has on hand, and relatively few shops have a large and diverse selection.
 Such holsters tend to be among those that will eventually be relegated to a box on a shelf.
 Of course, if they’re not expensive, there isn’t much harm done, and there is something to be said for the fun of experimentation.

 With the Internet, it’s easy to search for and browse all manner of holsters and accessories, and the photos and information provided herein help to make informed decisions.
 In looking for holsters for my laser/light equipped Glocks, I’ve often called or e-mailed manufacturers directly.
-Sometimes, that has bourn fruit, sometimes not, but they’re always glad to get back with you.
+Sometimes, that has bourn fruit, sometimes not, but they’re usually glad to get back with you.

 Mike McDaniel said: